Rational singularities for moment maps of totally negative quivers

 \end{thm}

 \begin{proof}

 Let $x\in X(\KK)$ be a point with closed orbit and $(\overline{Q'},\ee)$ the associated Ext-quiver.
-Then by Theorem \ref{Thm/LocMod2CY}, there exists an affine $\GL(\ee)$-variety $W$, with a fixed point $w$ and a commutative diagram:

-such that the horizontal maps are étale and the squares are cartesian.
+Then by Theorem \ref{Thm/LocMod2CY}, there exists an affine $\GL(\ee)$-variety $W$, with a fixed point $w$ and a commutative diagram: such that the horizontal maps are étale and the squares are cartesian.
 Since the set of simple objects is dense in $M$, one can find a simple object in the image of $(W\git\GL(\ee),w)\rightarrow(M,x)$.
 Moreover, strongly étale morphisms preserve stabilizers (see \cite[Lem.
-2.6.]{Bud21}), so there is a simple point in $\mu_{Q',\ee}^{-1}(0)$ i.e. there is a simple $\Pi_{Q'}$-module of dimension $\ee$.
+2.6.]{Bud21}), so we can find a semisimple point in $\mu_{Q',\ee}^{-1}(0)$ whose stabilizer is $\KK^{\times}$ i.e. there is a simple $\Pi_{Q'}$-module of dimension $\ee$.
 From this and assumption 1., we deduce that $Q'$ satisfies property (P).

-Therefore, by Theorem \ref{Thm/MainRes} and Lemma \ref{Lem/RatSgDesc}, any semisimple point of $X$ has a $G$-saturated neighborhood which is reduced and has rational singularities.
-Since $X$ is covered by such neighborhoods, the conclusion follows.
+Therefore, by Theorem \ref{Thm/MainRes} and Lemmas \ref{Lem/LciSgDesc}, \ref{Lem/RatSgDesc}, any semisimple point of $X$ has a $G$-saturated neighborhood which is locally complete intersection and has rational singularities.
+Since $X$ is covered by such neighborhoods, the conclusion follows. \end{proof}